On the Reliability of Cue Conflict and Beyond: Methodology

-\textit{Shape}, on the other hand, is defined as a non-repeating geometric structure, encompassing both global and local features~\cite{hermann2020shapes, ge2022contributions}.
-Global geometry refers to the overall structure of an object, such as its silhouette, while local geometry includes distinctive substructures not repeated across the object.
-For instance, although ``ipod'' and ``comic book'' share a similar rectangular global geometry, their local structures are distinct, allowing reliable classification. \textbf{Data collection.} To further mitigate the \hyperref[sec:problem1]{Problem 1}, we construct a curated dataset of 20 ImageNet-derived superclasses (see \Aref{app_sec:category selection} for details), comprising 10 shape-dominant (\eg, clock, hourglass) and 10 texture-dominant (\eg, strawberry, brain coral) categories, selected based on human perceptual judgments.
+To further mitigate the \hyperref[sec:problem1]{Problem 1}, we construct a curated dataset of 20 ImageNet-derived superclasses (see \Aref{app_sec:category selection} for details), comprising 10 shape-dominant (\eg, clock, hourglass) and 10 texture-dominant (\eg, strawberry, brain coral) categories, selected based on human perceptual judgments.
 On the other side, the limited source images used in \cue may introduce image-level variations, such as resolution differences that can make patterns appear more coarse or fine.
 To mitigate this, we collect 300 diverse images per class, 10 from ImageNet and the rest from web sources.
 This results in a more balanced set of shape and texture cues compared with \cue, which contains only 10 shape and 3 texture sources per class.
-In total, our dataset contains 6,000 high-quality images, roughly five times larger than \cue. \textbf{Shape and texture cues.} In designing our cue dataset, we build upon the insights of \citet{mohla2022teaching} rather than simply replicating their protocol, as the direct application of existing methods leaves data quality issues unresolved.
-As shown in \Fref{fig:figure6}a (middle), prior methods produce texture cues characterized by local and global shape leakage and reduced cue resolution, while shape cues suffer from noisy background clutter that obscures the object's structural integrity.
-Furthermore, the stylization method of \citet{geirhos2018imagenet} tends to inherit these inherent data issues found in the \cue benchmark (\Fref{fig:figure6}a, left).
+In total, our dataset contains 6,000 high-quality images, roughly five times larger than \cue.